 Shoulder injuries and chronic shoulder pain are common among people ages 50 and older, as well as in younger athletes whose sports involve overhead reaching and throwing.
 In general, shoulder injuries and pain are caused by:

-- Sudden, traumatic injuries, like fractures, tears, and dislocations that may occur during sports or recreational activities
+Fractures, tears, and dislocations may occur during sports or recreational activities.

-- Arthritis and bone spurs, which develop over years of repetitive wear on the shoulder joint
+These develop over years of repetitive wear on the shoulder joint.

 - Swollen tendons